You are here

 Process for Determining School Eligibility

 A list of eligible schools is compiled once a year using Free and Reduced Lunch Program data collected at October Count.
-Schools on the Free and Reduced list for grades K-12 are eligible to be in the directory.
-CDE will automatically add eligible schools to the Teacher Cancellation Low Income Directory (TCLI) each year.
+Those schools that meet the criteria listed below will automatically be added to the Teacher Cancellation Low Income Directory (TCLI) each year.
 The directory is updated for the current School Year by June of each year.
 However, if a school is not on the directory but should be, CDE will accept School Eligibility Applications throughout the year and review each application prior to updating the directory.
 If CDE receives an overwhelming amount of applications, the directory will be updated during an unscheduled month in the current year.

 Criteria to be included in the TCLI Directory:

-- The number of children enrolled in a school who are counted under Section 1124© of the ESEA (federal definition of poverty) must exceed 30.01 percent of the total enrollment of that school (K-12 enrollment only).
+- The number of children enrolled in a school who are counted under Section 1124(c) of the ESEA (federal definition of poverty) must exceed 30.01 percent of the total enrollment of that school (PK-12 enrollment only).

-- The school must be in an Local Educational Agency that is eligible to for Title I.
+- The school must be in a Local Educational Agency that is eligible to receive Title I.

-School Eligibility Application Form (DOC) Released February 2020
+School Eligibility Application Form (DOC) Updated January 2021

 For Additional Information Contact: